-"Mr. Dursley, you have a phone call on line seven," The secretary, Alison Brooks, informed Dudley as he sat at his office desk, finishing off on paper work.
-He finally finished the Brandon case and with a victory.
+"Mr. Dursley, you have a phone call on line seven," Alison Brooks, the secretary, informed Dudley as he sat at his office desk, finishing off paper work.
+He finally finished the Brandon case with a victory.
 He was now getting material he needed from the Grim case, looking over the Kay v Lambeth LBC; Price v Leeds CC ruling to see if that would be helpful before Grim's tenants came flocking into his office.

 "Who is it?"
 Dudley asked peevishly, upset that he had been interrupted just after he just got down to his work.

 "A woman from the Suffolk Historical Society, calling in concern some memorial," Alison explained.
 Dudley picked up the phone, moved the arrow forward and placed it on speaker.
 He couldn't help but become confused to why they would be contacting him.
 What did it have to do with him?
 He didn't think that he had any connections with Suffolk, personal or business.

 "Hello, may I speak to Mr. Dudley Dursley?"
 A woman asked urgently.

 "Good.
 Mr. Dursley, this is Mrs. Wavney, and I am calling in concern of a memorial in memory of Sergeant Harry Evans, which is to be dedicated to him this coming summer," The woman explained crisply, speaking with a tone of high honor.
 "We were hoping to have some of his family here to help dedicate it….
 A simply splendid idea if you ask me."

 "It is," Dudley answered sarcastically.
 "So why are you calling me about it?"

 "You are the son of Petunia Evans Dursley?"
 Mrs. Wavney asked.